 Candidates previously admitted to the School of Optometry can request readmission within one academic year.
-Candidates who have previously studied at another accredited school of optometry and who wish to be admitted to the Inter American University of Puerto Rico School of Optometry must follow the same procedure outlined in this catalog for first-time admissions and submit the required documents and fees described in the transfer application form.
+Candidates who have previously studied at another accredited school of optometry and who wish to be admitted to the Inter American University of Puerto Rico School of Optometry must follow the same procedure outlined in this catalog for first-time admissions and submit the required documents and fees described in the transfer and advanced placement application form.
 In addition, students must request the Dean, Dean of Academic or Student Affairs a letter indicating the student status at the moment of the separation from the previous program.
-In lieu of this, the Dean of Academic Affairs or the Dean of the School may contact one of these officials to verify the student status.
-The readmission or transfer application will be considered by the Readmissions and Transfers Committee to issue a recommendation to grant or deny readmission or transfer.
-If transfer is granted the Dean of Academic Affairs will evaluate the student transcripts and the previous school catalog to determine which courses may be transferred and to be accredited by the Inter American University of Puerto Rico, School of Optometry.
-All transfer students applying for the third year block must first approve a clinic proficiency test before being registered for the Optometry Clinic Service Courses.
+In lieu of this, the Dean of Academic Affairs or the Dean of the School may contact one of these officers to verify the student status.
+The readmission, transfer and advanced placement application will be considered by the Readmissions, Transfers and Advanced Placement Committee to issue a recommendation to grant or deny readmission, transfer or advanced placement.
+If transfer is granted the Dean of Academic Affairs will evaluate the student transcripts and the previous school catalog to determine which courses may be validated and to be accredited by the Inter American University of Puerto Rico, School of Optometry.
+All transfer and advanced placement students applying for the third year block must first approve a clinic proficiency test before being registered for the Optometry Clinic Service Courses.
 Courses with passing grade of "D" are not considered for credits.
-This policy applies for both transfer students and also for academic dismissals students that re-apply for admission after one year of the dismissal.
+This policy applies for transfer students, advanced placement and also for academic dismissals students that re-apply for admission after one year of the dismissal.
 Only courses taken within a period of five years will be considered for transfer credits.